 The SNPA Foundation has launched a new executive development program in partnership with The Poynter Institute.
-The SNPA Foundation pays all cost for participants except travel.

 This four-day SNPA Leadership Academy – to be held July 29-Aug.
 1 in St. Petersburg, Fla. – will take a deep dive into mastering leadership skills needed to succeed in top management positions at newspapers.MORE